qualified-self/cue-control/prototypes/hsfm_prototype/README.md

 #Scenario 1
 Our first scenario implemented in Processing using [Hierarchical Finite State Machines (HFSM)](https://en.wikipedia.org/wiki/UML_state_machine#Hierarchically_nested_states).
-This prototype is back end only (no UI is provided).
-For more info on UI possibilities, check [this paper prototype](https://github.com/qualified-self/documents/blob/master/cue%20trigger%20system/interface%20prototypes/prototype1.md).

 ##Basic behavior
 In this prototype, a state machine is represented by a "Canvas".
 The basic behavior of a Canvas is the same of as in a FSM.

 The only difference relies on the tasks associated to the states.
 Each "State" (the blue circles in our diagram) has a set of Tasks (the red boxes in our diagram).
 These tasks run in parallel whenever a state is executed.
 This allows us to easily implement tasks in parallel (for example, a OSC message could be sent at the same time as an audio is played).

 Tasks can be so far: a) Audio; b) OSC; and c) Other canvas (which allows us to create hierarchy).
-More (e.g. MIDI, DMX) can be created by extending the abstract class [Task](https://github.com/qualified-self/documents/blob/master/cue%20trigger%20system/code/hsfm_prototype/main/Task.pde).
+More (e.g. MIDI, DMX) can be created by extending the abstract class [Task](https://github.com/qualified-self/cue-control/blob/master/prototypes/hsfm_prototype/main/Task.pde).

-No blackboard was implemented in this prototype.

 ##Diagram
 This diagram was built based on the notes taken by Sofian available [here](https://github.com/qualified-self/documents/blob/master/cue%20trigger%20system/Meeting%20-%20September%2027%202016.md):